tcmills/Game-Design-Capstone-Project/README.md

 Documentation for the design, development, and testing process of To the Magic Shop is in the "Design Process" folder.

+Progress Update video for To the Magic Shop that I made during development: "Discussion 21.1: Show and Tell (To the Magic Shop)" (4:47) https://youtu.be/prmW3zAOe14

 The final release of To the Magic Shop on Itch.io: https://tcmills.itch.io/to-the-magic-shop